tsantos84/serializer/docs/mapping.rst

 BaseClass
 ~~~~~~~~~

-Define what class the generated class should extends
+Define what class the generated hydrator class should extends

 .. code-block:: php-annotations